14sammie41/samantha-spencer/README.md

 ### Dependancies

 This will be for dependancies as i go through this project - complete as they come through.
+-Bootstrap.com has been used throughout the project to add items like a navbar, a carousel and a footer.
+The main reason for this is to mitigate the need for written Javascript to create a responsive site.
+-Microsoft Create was used to create AI images to utilize for the Home page and some content in other areas.

 ### Installing